Festival Volunteer Coordinator

 Since her volunteering with Museum of Brands’ community outreach programme was put on pause, she’s missed her reminiscence sessions for people living with Dementia, and their carers.

-Our Concerts at Home series, supported by Thrale Almshouses will be her main focus this year, in addition to supporting Ellie, building up a team of talented local people, and celebrating all things volunteering and Streatham Festival .
+Her main focus this year will be supporting the Committee, building up a team of talented local people, and celebrating all things volunteering and Streatham Festival.

 For the past three years they have been participants in the Streatham Festival offering free portraits and studio open days, raising money for charities and local schools, product photography/personal branding to local businesses as well as offering everyday family photography services.